respectlytics/respectlytics-swift/README.md

 ## Privacy by Design

-Your privacy is our priority.
-Our mobile analytics solution is meticulously designed to provide valuable insights without compromising your data.
-We achieve this by collecting only session-based data, using anonymized identifiers that are stored only in your device's memory and renewed every two hours or upon app restart.
-IP addresses are processed transiently for approximate geolocation (country and region) only and are never stored.
-This privacy-by-design approach ensures that no personal data is retained, making our solution designed to comply with GDPR and the ePrivacy Directive, potentially enabling analytics without user consent in many jurisdictions.
+Respectlytics is designed to minimize data collection by default.
+We use anonymized identifiers that are stored only in device memory (RAM) and rotate automatically every two hours or upon app restart.
+IP addresses are processed transiently for approximate region lookup and immediately discarded—no personal data is ever persisted server-side.

+This privacy-by-design architecture avoids persistent device storage and cross-session tracking, significantly reducing compliance complexity compared to traditional analytics.
+While this approach may reduce or eliminate consent requirements in some jurisdictions, regulations and their interpretation vary.
+We recommend consulting with your legal team to determine your specific compliance requirements.

 | What we DON'T collect | Why |
 |----------------------|-----|